Exploring Toxic Positivity On Social Media

 Unfollow, Mute, Detox

 If toxic positivity on social media makes you feel isolated, as if there is no one to talk to about things you’re going through, journaling can be a great way to express your emotions.
 We often have a pattern of obsessive thoughts around whatever we are going through.
-Journaling can help you identify the emotions you’re feeling and help you overcome them and ultimately heal.
+Journaling can help you identify the emotions you’re feeling and help you overcome them so you can ultimately heal.

 “Michelle was the first therapist that had an actual human reaction to my troubles.
 I wasn't met with ‘I'm so sorry to hear that’ or some gratefulness exercise or toxic positivity.
 I felt I was heard and validated in my feelings.
 Like it was okay to be sad.
 People say that but it's rarely practiced.
 I'm very thankful to have her in my life.”